 Over the years, warehouse automation has seen huge tectonic shifts, especially in the recent era of digital modernization.
 Scanning various labels on the products and materials during receiving, storing, picking and shipping processes is witnessing a tremendous technological changes over the past decades.
 Scanning is considered as the most labor intensive operation in the warehouse.

 A new article in Harvard Business Review has been generating some automation-related controversy in the Supply Chain Community, as well as lots of buzz and interesting conversation.
-Naturally, we at Argentus want to weigh in.
+Naturally, we want to weigh in and the end of Supply Chain Management.